LADI/jack-audio-connection-kit-docs/WalkThrough_User_PulseOnJack.md

   1. Redirect all ALSA output to PulseAudio
   1. Redirect PulseAudio to JACK

-**Warning**: If you follow this setup there is no control with qjackctl.
+**Warning 1**: If you follow this setup there is no control with qjackctl.
 Any settings there will have no effect.
 You will have to make changes to the configuration with jack_control. jack_control has no man page, try jack_control --help.

+ **Warning 2**: After the computers wake from suspend you will have to restart pulseaudio and possibly the application using it.
+(If it is a browser plugin using the audio (flash), reloading the page should suffice.
+If it is html5 audio you will have to restart the browser) However, be aware that doing so might freeze programs connecting to Jack directly.

+`pulseaudio -k`

 ## Redirecting ALSA to PulseAudio